silk-framework/silk/doc/Configuration.md

 # Configuration

-The configuration is located in the `conf` folder in the data-integration directory.
+The configuration is located in the `conf` folder in the root directory.
 The default configuration is shipped in the `reference.conf` file.
 The configuration can be customized by adding a `application.conf` file, which may override configuration options.
 By the default, the `application.conf` file is searched for in the `conf` folder.
 A different search folder for `application.conf` can be configured using one of the following system properties:

 - `config.resource` specifies a different file name than `application.conf`.
 - `config.file` specifies a filesystem path, including the full file name.